PSORIATIC ARTHRITIS OVERVIEW

 Taking folic acid or folinic acid can reduce the risk of certain methotrexate side effects, including risk of liver problems related to methotrexate.
 Patients who use methotrexate should not drink alcohol.
 The most serious potential side effects of methotrexate include liver toxicity, lung disease, and bone marrow suppression.
 (See "Patient information: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)".)

-Sulfasalazine — Sulfasalazine (sulphasalazine, salazopyrin) is a disease modifying antirheumatic drug (DMARD) that may be effective for the joint pain and skin lesions associated with psoriatic arthritis.
+Sulfasalazine — Sulfasalazine (sulphasalazine, salazopyrin) is a DMARD that may be effective for the joint pain and skin lesions associated with psoriatic arthritis.

 However, not all patients benefit from sulfasalazine, and many patients cannot tolerate it due to gastrointestinal side effects.
 Patients who are allergic to sulfa drugs should not use sulfasalazine.
 (See "Patient information: Sulfasalazine and the 5-aminosalicylates (Beyond the Basics)".)

-Leflunomide — Leflunomide is a disease-modifying antirheumatic drug (DMARD) that can improve both skin and joint disease symptoms.
+Leflunomide — Leflunomide is a DMARD that can improve both skin and joint disease symptoms.
 (See "Patient information: Disease-modifying antirheumatic drugs (DMARDs) (Beyond the Basics)".)

 Possible side effects include diarrhea and elevated liver enzymes, and only about 40 percent of people with psoriatic arthritis benefit from this treatment.
 Experts may recommend leflunomide if you have not adequately responded to or have had side effects with methotrexate.

 TNF inhibitors — Tumor necrosis factor (TNF)-alpha inhibitors are among the group of drugs called biologic DMARDs or biologic response modifiers.
 These drugs interfere with inflammation and the immune response.
-Drugs in this class include proteins that interfere with the actions of TNF, such as etanercept (Enbrel®), adalimumab (Humira®), infliximab (Remicade®), and golimumab (Simponi).
+Drugs in this class include proteins that interfere with the actions of TNF, such as etanercept (brand name: Enbrel), adalimumab (brand name: Humira), infliximab (brand name: Remicade), and golimumab (brand name: Simponi).
 If a traditional DMARD, such as methotrexate, has been ineffective, a medication from this class of agents will often be effective.
-(See "Overview of biologic agents in the rheumatic diseases".)

 Biologic agents, such as the TNF inhibitors, usually work rapidly, often within two weeks.
 They may be used alone or in combination with other DMARDs, NSAIDs, and/or glucocorticoid injections.
 Because of their very high cost, they are often reserved for people who have not responded fully to DMARDs or who cannot tolerate DMARDs in doses large enough to control psoriatic arthritis symptoms.